 Fair housing is more than a list of dos and don’ts, rights and penalties, and mandatory continuing education.
 As stewards of the right to own, use and transfer private property, fair housing protects our livelihood and business as REALTORS® and depends on a free, open market that embraces equal opportunity.

 REALTORS® recognize the significance of the Fair Housing Act and reconfirm their commitment to upholding fair housing law as well as their commitment to offering equal professional service to all in their search for real property.

-REALTOR® live by their Code and stand firmly behind the Fair Housing laws and principles with their REALTORS® pledge and their Code of Ethics:
+REALTORS® live by their Code and stand firmly behind the Fair Housing laws and principles with their REALTORS® pledge and their Code of Ethics:

 REALTORS® shall not deny equal professional services to any person for reasons of race, color, religion, sex, handicap, familial status, national origin, sexual orientation, or gender identity.
 REALTORS® shall not be parties to any plan or agreement to discriminate against a person or persons on the basis of race, color, religion, sex, handicap, familial status, national origin, sexual orientation, or gender identity.
 (Amended 1/14)